Unidata/science-gateway/vms/jupyter/readme.md

 <a id="h-65F9358E"></a>

 ## Kubernetes Cluster

+<a id="h-B56E19AB"></a>

+### jupyterhub.sh

+`jupyterhub.sh` and the related `z2j.sh` are convenience scripts similar to `openstack.sh` to give you access to a pre-configured environment that will allow you to build and/or run a Zero to JupyterHub cluster.
+It also relies on the [same Docker container](../../openstack/readme.md#h-4A9632CC) as the `openstack.sh` script. `jupyterhub.sh` takes one argument with the `-n` option, the name of the Zero to JupyterHub cluster.
+Invoke it from the `xsede-jetstream/openstack` directory. `jupyterhub.sh` and the related `z2j.sh` ensure the information for this Zero to JupyterHub cluster is persisted outside the container via Docker file mounts &#x2013; otherwise all the information about this cluster would be confined in memory inside the Docker container.
+The vital information will be persisted in a local `jhub` directory.

+<a id="h-2FF65549"></a>

+### Create Cluster

 [Create a Kubernetes cluster](../../openstack/readme.md) with the desired number of nodes and VM sizes.
 Lock down the master node of the cluster per Unidata security procedures.
 Work with sys admin staff to obtain a DNS name (e.g., jupyterhub.unidata.ucar.edu), and a certificate from a certificate authority for the master node.